voschezang/coding-handbook/management-principles.md

-Communication - when they make a request
+Communication - based on a request:

-- Send acknowledgement
+1. Send acknowledgement

-- Send planning.
+2. Send planning.
 E.g. the estimated date of the change.

-- Confirm success - after the change has been done.
+4. Confirm success - after the change has been done.